amithkoujalgi/amithkoujalgi/docs/Reveries/photography.md

     <div style={{ paddingRight: '10px', fontSize: '0.8em' }}>
         This [Bee Eater](https://en.wikipedia.org/wiki/Bee-eater) was enjoying a midday snack.
         It swooped down to catch an insect with incredible precision, its wings blurring in motion.
-        These birds are so agile and always make for a spectacular sight when they’re in action.
+        These birds are so agile and always make for a spectacular sight when they're in action.
     </div>
 </div>